Write-Through vs Write-Behind Caching: Implementation, Failure Boundaries, and Cluster Scaling

 Recovery Playbook

 1. Cache Node Failure (Write-Through): Circuit breaker opens.
-Route reads to DB with Cache-Control: no-cache.
+Route reads to DB with cache bypass.
 Rebuild cache via lazy loading or background sync.

 2. Queue Stall (Write-Behind): Check XPENDING.
-If PEL grows, scale consumer group replicas.
-If messages exceed ACK_TIMEOUT, trigger dead-letter processor.
+If the Pending Entries List grows, scale consumer group replicas.
+Trigger dead-letter processor for messages pending longer than ACK_TIMEOUT.

 3. Cluster Split-Brain: Verify cluster-node-timeout (default 15000ms).
 Use redis-cli CLUSTER NODES to identify partitioned primaries.
 Force failover only after quorum validation.